GluuFederation/docs-ce-prod/3.0.1/source/integration/saml-sp.md

  - Check the Shibboleth log file `/opt/idp/logs/idp-process.log` if you don't see the headers or REMOTE_USER environment variables.
-Also, restart the Apache Tomcat service by `service tomcat restart` to make sure the new Shibboleth IDP xml files were loaded.
+Also, restart the Jetty service by `service identity restart` to make sure the new Shibboleth IDP xml files were loaded.

  - Clear the cookies in your web browser for both the Apache site, and